kodexa-labs/aws-eks-cdk/README.md

 default_instance_type = 't3a.large'
 ```

-If you have any questions please contact support@kodexa.com
+If you have any questions, please contact support@kodexa.com

 ### Time to deploy the cluster ###